uozuAho/blog/content/blog/20210924_learning_ddd_by_implementing_pandemic.md

 ---

 # todo
-- does navigating to/from header links work nicely?
-- domain event: only events domain experts care about?
-  - what if there are events that are useful to manage the software?
-- make sure all refs are included at the end
 - easy navigation between headings?
-- 'back to top' button?
 - visually compare to master: https://docs.percy.io/docs/baseline-picking-logic

 Join me on my quest to learn some DDD while making a board game.
 This is my